TorchLean: Formalizing Neural Networks in Lean: : a PyTorch style front end with a single semantic target

 \textbf{What is \texttt{fderiv} / \texttt{HasFDerivAt}?} In Lean/mathlib, \texttt{fderiv} denotes the (Fr\'echet) derivative of a function between finite-dimensional real vector spaces, represented as a linear map; \texttt{HasFDerivAt} is the predicate that a function has a specified Fr\'echet derivative at a point.
 Informally, this is the standard Jacobian-level notion of differentiability: for $f:\mathbb{R}^n\to\mathbb{R}^m$, \texttt{fderiv} returns the Jacobian $Df(x)$ as a linear operator, and reverse-mode backpropagation computes its adjoint action on a cotangent seed.
 For non-smooth or domain-sensitive primitives (e.g., ReLU at $0$, $\log$ at nonpositive inputs), we prove a pointwise variant that requires explicit side conditions ruling out those problematic points.

-\textbf{Operator coverage across layers.} \TorchLean{} exposes a shared set of primitives through the op-tagged IR (\texttt{NN.IR.OpKind}) for both eager execution and proof-linked compiled execution.
+\textbf{Operator coverage across layers.} \TorchLean{} exposes a shared set of primitives through the operator-tagged IR (\texttt{NN.IR.OpKind}) for both eager execution and proof-linked compiled execution.
 Autograd correctness is established for a curated subset of these primitives at the Fr\'echet-derivative level: Table~\ref{tab:ad-op-coverage} summarizes which ops are proved globally (\texttt{NodeFDerivCorrect}/\texttt{HasFDerivAt}), which are proved pointwise under explicit side conditions (\texttt{NodeFDerivCorrectAt} for non-smooth or domain-sensitive ops), and which are not covered by classical-derivative proofs (though they may remain executable under deterministic conventions).
-For verifier integration, the \TorchLean $\to$IR compiler currently targets a conservative forward, first-order fragment, while the LiRPA stack provides IBP broadly and a basic CROWN-style affine pass with sound fallbacks when tighter relaxations are not implemented.
-We will discuss more in detail in Appendix \ref{app:torchlean-nodecorrect}.
+For verifier integration, the \TorchLean $\to$IR compiler targets a conservative forward, first-order fragment, while the LiRPA stack provides IBP broadly and a basic CROWN-style affine pass with sound fallbacks when tighter relaxations are not implemented.
+Appendix~\ref{app:torchlean-nodecorrect} gives the corresponding coverage details.

 \textbf{Control flow, variable-length sequences, indexing, and state.} Our verified/compiled semantics targets SSA/DAG computation graphs: a \emph{finite}, side-effect-free dataflow artifact evaluated in topological order.
 As a result, \emph{data-dependent branching and loops} are not directly part of the verifier IR.
 Instead, dynamic control flow is handled by \emph{reification} into a finite graph when the structure is known at compile time---for example, unrolling an RNN/GRU/LSTM cell for a fixed \texttt{seqLen}, or representing Transformers as acyclic attention blocks.
 This restriction matches the intended verification regime: certificates and proofs are stated about a fixed graph denotation $\llbracket G\rrbracket$, rather than about an open-ended program whose control flow depends on runtime data.